-To help cope up with the demand, we may also see an increase in partnerships, mergers, and hiring for indie developer and small companies.
-However, the big companies or enterprises will continue to invest heavily in mobile.
+To help cope with the demand, we may also see an increase in partnerships, mergers, and hiring for indie developers and small companies.
+However, big companies or enterprises will continue to invest heavily in mobile.
 Apple is expected to fill the gap that BlackBerry has left.
 Experts are also predicting that enterprise apps also tend to generate way more revenue than consumer apps.
 This can be a good opportunity for mobile app developers to stake a claim to all that cash on the table, especially for Apple enterprise app developers.

-Developers can now focus on serving their user base with fabulous user-experiences by using third-party services.
+Developers can now focus on serving their user base with fabulous user experiences by using third-party services.
 And of course, to stay ahead of the competition, app developers will continue to focus on app performance.
 Mobile app monitoring tools will also play a key role in tracking performances and retaining customers.

 Technologies have impacted almost all spheres of our lives.
 There are dozens of…Read More